-The Supervisory Board can look back on what was a successful year for TÜV SÜD right through to year-end.
-The company capitalized on the good business performance of prior years and achieved the projected revenue target.
+We can look back on a successful year for TÜV SÜD.
+The company built on the good business performance of the prior years and achieved the revenue and earnings targets defined in the planning.

 With the "The Next Level.
-Together." strategy, which runs until 2025, in the fiscal year the course for the future was set in order to reach the next level in the company's development.
+Together." strategy, which runs until 2025, we set the course for the future in order to reach the next level in the development of our company.

 In the reporting year, the Supervisory Board performed the tasks required of it by law and the articles of incorporation and bylaws.
-It regularly monitored the Board of Management's stewardship of the company and offered advice on the strategic development of the TÜV SÜD Group as well as on significant current measures.
+We regularly monitored the Board of Management's stewardship of the company and offered advice on the strategic development of the TÜV SÜD Group as well as on significant current measures.

-The Board of Management regularly provided the Supervisory Board with comprehensive and timely written and oral reports on the general situation of the TÜV SÜD Group, current business development and business planning.
-The Supervisory Board was also regularly informed about TÜV SÜD's strategic orientation and risk situation.
+The Board of Management provided us regularly with comprehensive and timely written and oral reports on the general situation of the TÜV SÜD Group, current business development, business planning and strategic orientation.
+We were informed about the risk situation of TÜV SÜD.
 The flow of information was supplemented by a half-year report.
-Variances from planning were explained to the Supervisory Board in detail.
+Variances from planning were explained to us in detail.

-At the four ordinary meetings held in 2018, the Supervisory Board discussed topics including the 2017 separate and consolidated financial statements, the Group's strategy and planning for 2019.
-The Supervisory Board addressed the rolling forward of the Group's strategy until 2025 in an extraordinary meeting.
-A workshop was also held to evaluate the efficiency of the Supervisory Board.
-On a trip to China, the Supervisory Board deepened its understanding of developments in Asia and especially the opportunities China holds for the TÜV SÜD Group.
+At the four ordinary meetings held in 2018, we discussed topics including the 2017 separate and consolidated financial statements, the Group's strategy and planning for 2019.
+We addressed the rolling forward of the Group's strategy until 2025 in an extraordinary meeting.
+We also held a workshop to evaluate the efficiency of the Supervisory Board.
+On a trip to China, we deepened our awareness about developments in Asia and especially the opportunities China holds for the TÜV SÜD Group.
 In the quarterly reporting, the Supervisory Board was also informed about the development and financial situation of TÜV SÜD Pension Trust.
-One-on-one meetings were also held on a regular basis between the Chairman of the Supervisory Board and the Chairman of the Board of Management, the key findings of which were reported by the Chairman to the Supervisory Board.
+Personal meetings were also held on a regular basis between the Chairman of the Supervisory Board and the Chairman of the Board of Management.

 This ensured that the Supervisory Board was always kept informed in detail about the company's situation and plans.